 Or just park at a turnout and head off on your own.

 Near the Pinnacles entrance, a good gravel road heads west and then south to Sage Creek Basin (and beyond).
-There is no trail system here, and the most rugged of the badlands topography is rather distant, but this is a green area characterized by what seem to be the millions of meanders of Sage Creek and gentler badland buttes.
+There is no trail system here, and the most rugged of the badlands topography is rather distant, but this is a green area characterized by what seems to be the millions of meanders of Sage Creek and gentler badland buttes.
 It is a fine place just to roam about, and it is also a fine place to view grazing herds of bison.
 But watch out for the buffalo pies hidden in the grasses!
 I stepped in one once, and it was a revolting experience.
 However, there was also a strange satisfaction that at least there are places where one can still step in a buffalo pie (but I have no plans to do so again and don’t recommend it to anyone else).

 These remote units are south of the main areas of the park and lie entirely within the Pine Ridge Indian Reservation, where there are some different restrictions on usage (see the link to the Park Service site).
 The park’s only legal 4WD routes are out here, too.
 I say this not to encourage damaging motorized recreation but because, as an environmentalist and an SUV owner and user (yes, I know many see that as quite contradictory), I see nothing wrong with responsible usage of vehicles on preexisting, open roads as a means of accessing remote areas without hiking epically long distances just to get near them.